@lnp2pBot

 In case there is any unsupported variable, the bot will indicate it to you during the order creation process.
 Once completed, the order will be published in the exchange channel and will be visible for a period of 23 hours.

-How do I create a purchase order?
+How do I create a buy order?

-The next thing the wizard prompts you for is the percentage premium or discount you want on your exchange.
-If you want to increase the market rate (premium), select a positive number; if you want to decrease it (discount), select a negative number.
-If you want neither, use the "No premium or discount" button.
+Next, the wizard will request the percentage of premium or discount you desire in your exchange.
+If you want to increase the market rate (premium), select a positive number.
+If you want to decrease it (discount), choose a negative number.
+If you donโ€™t want either, use the "No premium or discount" button.

 Premium or discount